Stone carving showing serpent form of Shiva and goddess Shakti at Srisailam temple,

 Goddess worship occurred in India since deepest antiquity and clearly predates the Indus Valley Harappan civilization (3000 BC).
 Worship of the goddess in her many forms occurs all over the sub-continent and in many places she is more popular than the gods Shiva or Vishnu.
 All the goddesses of Hinduism are considered to be manifestations of the multi-faceted personality of the one great Mother Goddess of creation.
 According to certain Hindu myths, the goddess is the combined energy of all the gods, who created and then equipped her with weapons so that she might destroy a demon whose power was greater than theirs.
 Different temples will enshrine different images of the goddess, from her peaceful aspects of Parvati, Lakshmi, and Saraswati, to her fearful aspects of Durga, Chamunda and Kali; she is both the gentle giver of life and the terrible mistress of death.
 Worshipped by particular sects of Hinduism known as Tantric, the goddess encourages meditation on yantras (visual mantras considered to be magic diagrams), erotic sexual practices, and the ritual slaughter of animals.
 Before her shrines at many Shakti Pitha sites are large, two-pronged forks for securing the heads of animals being sacrificed.
 In the active Shakti Pitha shrines at least one goat will be sacrificed daily and on major festival days several hundred goats and many buffaloes will be slaughtered.
 Pilgrims passing the place of sacrifice will dip a finger in the blood and touch it to their lips and foreheads.
 The background idea here is not that the goddess is cruel, but that she is looked upon as the protectress from all evil, ailment, danger and death.
 She should frighten away the demons and sorcerers of misfortune.
 In her terrible aspects she also confronts pilgrims with the transience of life and death, thereby encouraging them to seek eternal wisdom and enlightenment.

-The names and locations of the Shakti Pithas are too long to give here.
+The names and locations of the Shakti Pithas may be found on these Wikipedia and Temple Purohit pages.
 Readers interested in learning more about these places can consult books by Bagchi, Housden, Morinis, Sastri, and Sircar listed in the bibliography.
-A good listing of the 51 Shakti Pithas is given in Travels through Sacred India by Roger Housden, and directions to these shrines may be found in the guidebook entitled India, by John Howley.
+Directions to the shrines may be found in the guidebook entitled India: A Practical Guide, by John Howley.